vicident/texture_nets/README.md

 ![Sample](data/readme_pics/peppers_sample.png)

 You may also explore other models.
 We found `pyramid2` requires bigger `learning rate` of about `5e-1`.
-To prevent degrading noise dimentionality should be increased: `noise_depth 16`.
+To prevent degrading noise dimensionality should be increased: `noise_depth 16`.
 It also converges slower.

 This works good for me:
 ```
 th texture_train.lua -texture data/textures/red-peppers256.o.jpg -gpu 0 -model_name pyramid2 -backend cudnn -num_iterations 1500 -vgg_no_pad -normalize_gradients -learning_rate 5e-1 -noise_depth 16
 ```

-- `vgg_no_pad` correspondes to padding option used in VGG.
+- `vgg_no_pad` corresponds to padding option used in VGG.
 If set, padding mode = `valid`.

-The samples and loss plot will apear at `display` web interface.
+The samples and loss plot will appear at `display` web interface.

 ### Sample